quinnyfoco-design/8fetch/README.md

 git pull
 ```
 ```
-sudo install -Dm755 myfetch /usr/local/bin/8fetch (if makepkg on arch doesnt work, this also works for arch.)
+sudo install -Dm755 myfetch /usr/local/bin/8fetch (if yay on arch doesnt work, this also works for arch.)
 ```

 **KNOWN BUGS**